sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 - "Science and technology are great, but nothing beats fun."

-- "Science and technology are great, but nothing beats love and care." -- Self

 - "If Euler were alive today, he wouldn't be proving existence theorems." -- Nick Trefethen in his book Numerical Linear Algebra.
 Trefethen missed out another sentence, which should read as "He would rather be constructing solutions or showing non-existence." -- My addition; I have deliberately used the word showing instead of proving, since some of Euler's "proofs" may not meet the rigorous criteria of proof as defined by modern mathematics.

-- "The culmination of mathematical understanding of a problem is the ability to compute the right solution (to a desired accuracy) and the ability to plot & visualize it.
-If you are unable to solve a problem, you haven't understood the problem." -- Self

 - "Greed, for lack of a better word, is good.
 Greed is right.
 Greed works.
 Greed clarifies, cuts through, and captures, the essence of the evolutionary spirit.
 Greed, in all of its forms; greed for life, for money, for love, knowledge, has marked the upward surge of mankind ..." -- Gordon Gekko